- Major, Minor, and Modified Major

 “Digital Sound, Thought,” in Sound Thinking, Bloomsbury Academic, (forthcoming 2017).

 “Touch in the Abstract,” SubStance 40:3 (2011), iss.
 126.

 “Web 2.0 and the Ontology of the Digital,” Digital Humanities Quarterly :http://www.digitalhumanities.org/dhq/ (2012).

-Digital Thought.
+The Digital and Its Discontents.
 A short monograph about the ways in which the underlying logic of digital technologies shapes the cognitive and cultural habits of the people who use them.